Resources for the Natural Sciences

 The Wimpfheimer Nursery School, one of the first laboratory schools in the U.S., has a twofold mission: to provide quality early childhood education and to serve as a laboratory for observation and research on child development and education.
 Students in developmental psychology classes and educational theory classes routinely use Wimpfheimer for observation and research.

-The new science laboratories building incorporates the Interdisciplinary Robotics Research Laboratory, the first at an undergraduate institution in the U.S. The facility enables exploration of the technology of autonomous machines, the simulation of such systems for purposes such as the study of animal evolution, and the use of these technologies in studies of telepresence, virtual reality, and related phenomenon.
+The Bridge for Laboratory Sciences incorporates the Interdisciplinary Robotics Research Laboratory, the first at an undergraduate institution in the U.S. The facility enables exploration of the technology of autonomous machines, the simulation of such systems for purposes such as the study of animal evolution, and the use of these technologies in studies of telepresence, virtual reality, and related phenomenon.

 The Class of 1951 Observatory includes a double-domed structure which houses a 32-inch reflecting telescope (tied for largest in New York State) and a 20-inch reflecting telescope.
 Each is equipped with a CCD camera and spectograph.
 There are also several small telescopes and a solar telescope.
 The observatory also has a warm room for controlling the telescopes, a classroom, and an observation deck.
 Students also conduct research using data from the Hubble and Spitzer Space Telescopes and other national observatories.